The Model Viewer macro of the ADOIT Enterprise Architect for Confluence enables you to display an ADOIT model as an interactive image in Confluence.

 - Get additional information on your model's objects as tooltips by clicking on them (e.g. view the description of an object)

-- Access the model in ADONIS / ADOIT from your Model Viewer macro in Confluence
+- Access the model in ADOIT from your Model Viewer macro in Confluence

 How to use the Model Viewer macro

 A configuration dialogue opens.
-Here you can search for your model or select it in the explorer view on the left of the configuration dialogue.
+Here you can add an ADOIT model URL, search for a specific model name, or select a model in the explorer view on the left of the configuration dialogue.
 In the center you can see a model preview.

 After selecting the model, you can define the visualization details of your model viewer.